Chimera-tools/ChimPipe/docs/source/manual.rst

 * **Mate 1**.
 "SampleId + [.1|_1] + [.fastq|.txt] (+ .gz if compressed)"
 * **Mate 2**.
 "SampleId + [.2|_2] + [.fastq|.txt] (+ .gz if compressed)"

 E. g.
 BERGER_1.fastq.gz and BERGER_2.fastq.gz would be the compressed FASTQ files for mate 1 and mate 2 in the BERGER sample.

-Note that you should use the same convention for both mates, so if mate 1 is BERGER_1.fastq.gz, mate 2 can not be BERGER.2.txt.gz
+.. warning:: Please make sure the 2 FASTQ files are in the **same directory** and you use the **same convention** for both mates.
+E. g: if mate 1 is BERGER_1.fastq.gz, mate 2 can not be BERGER.2.txt.gz

 The FASTQ file uses four lines per sequencing read.
 You need to check the format of the first line of each read, which begins with the '@' character and is followed by a read identifier.
 This identifier should meet one of the two Illumina standards to specify which member of the pair the read is: